 As a bootcamp with a focus on software engineering, there are a fair number of alternatives.

-- Hack Reactor, App Academy, and The Software Guild also offer online and on-campus courses for their software engineering bootcamp.
+- Hack Reactor, App Academy, Nucamp, Fullstack Academy, Turing, Launch Academy, Zip Code Wilmington, and The Software Guild also offer online and on-campus courses for their software engineering bootcamp.

-- Students looking to defer payments until after they get a job could check out Lambda School and Rithm School, which both offer income share agreements (ISAs) to finance the tuition of the bootcamp.
+- Students looking to defer payments until after they get a job could check out Lambda School and Rithm School.
+Both offer income share agreements (ISAs) to finance the tuition of the bootcamp.

 - For students looking to do a part-time or full-time bootcamp, Galvanize, Covalence, and Coding Dojo offer both choices.
 Altcademy is a part-time, flexible software engineering bootcamp.